European Union: The CSDDD's obligation on climate change: a game changer for multinational companies

 • Second, it remains to be seen what will be the treatment of carbon offsets in those plans and guidance.
 Indeed, recent attempts to extend the use of carbon offsets by the Science Based Targets initiative (SBTi) have caused significant controversy within the SBTi’s Board of Trustees.
 Since SBTi is one of the key voluntary frameworks for the design of climate transition plans, this debate on the use of carbon offsets within such plans should be closely monitored.

-Interaction of the CS3D's climate obligations with other EU legislation
+Interaction of the CSDDD's climate obligations with other EU legislation

-The CS3D is not the only new EU law that has key provisions relating to climate transition plans.
+The CSDDD is not the only new EU law that has key provisions relating to climate transition plans.

-This interaction between CS3D and the ECGT Directive brings an even greater level of rigor to the contents of Climate Transition Plans as well as the additional requirement that future performance claims within these plans must be independently verified.
-There is also heightened enforcement risk, with Climate Transition Plans being exposed to potential “misleading commercial practice” claims if the requirements of the ECGT Directive are not met.
+This interaction between CSDDD and the ECGT Directive will bring an even greater level of rigor to the contents of Climate Transition Plans as well as the additional requirement that future performance claims within these plans must be independently verified.
+There is also a heightened enforcement risk, with Climate Transition Plans being exposed to potential “misleading commercial practice” claims if the requirements of the ECGT Directive are not met.

 Enforcement and compliance

-The CS3D requires each Member State to designate one or more supervisory authorities to supervise compliance with the obligations laid down in national provisions adopted pursuant to CS3D – including those relating to climate transition plans.
+The CSDDD requires each Member State to designate one or more supervisory authorities to supervise compliance with the obligations laid down in national provisions adopted pursuant to CSDDD, including those relating to Climate Transition Plans.

 • For EU companies, the competent supervisory authority is the supervisory authority of the Member State in which the company has its registered office.